In the mix, what are the best seeds for wild birds?

 Feeding garden birds has never been more popular with almost 15 million households taking pleasure in helping our feathered friends (and squirrels!).
 No surprise then that it is big business with rows of products on the shelves and a competitive market for feeders and food.

 In the past our garden birds needed to be content with some peanuts in a bag (please don’t ever use bags to hang nuts or fat balls!) half a coconut, some bread crumbs and, for the ingenious blue tits, some cream off the milk bottle tops.
 Now though there are endless varieties of seeds and mixtures plus nibbles, fat balls, cakes and even live food.
 Picking your way through the options can be a daunting task so if you want to know the difference between millet and maize and what even are dari and tares let me help.
+I have also included a buying guide at the bottom of the article so check that out too.

 These come in three forms, in their shells (monkey nuts), whole and kibbled (broken into smaller pieces).
 Peanuts in their shells are good for parrots and squirrels but most other birds struggle to tackle them so they are not a popular option.
 Whole nuts are popular with many species and jays, nuthatches and wood pigeons will take whole nuts if available however there is a danger of choking for smaller species so they are best fed in wire feeders so that birds need to chisel out smaller pieces.
 Kibbled peanuts are already broken into smaller pieces but as they lack the shells and are quite oily they can soften quickly and block up feeders so are best used as a table or ground feed.